 - Though superficially resembling the venomous Northern copperhead, corn snakes are harmless, non-venomous, and beneficial to humans as they help control populations of wild rodent pests that damage crops and spread disease

-- The corn snake is named for the species' regular presence near grain storage, where they prey on mice and rats that eat harvested corn.
+- Corn snakes are named for the species' regular presence near grain storage, where they prey on mice and rats that eat harvested corn.
 Some sources maintain that the corn snake is so-named because the distinctive, nearly-checkered pattern of the snake's belly scales resembles the kernels of corn

 - While most corn snakes will eat small rodents, they will also eat reptiles, amphibians, or climb trees to find bird eggs